kowalskibf/ROSHouseDrivingAndPickingItems/README.md

 Project done in a two-person team.

-It's all about driving around the house and picking items.
+It's all about robot in gazebo driving around the house and picking items.